 Mr Wallace added the investment demonstrated the PM's "recognition" of the importance of defence to the "resilience" and "reputation" of the UK.

 "Next year represents a huge opportunity for this country, and defence will be at the forefront of creating the jobs and business opportunities that will help us build back from the pandemic," Mr Wallace said.

 More detail will be set out in the coming months for the department’s "ambitious agenda for defence", he added.

 Shadow Defence Secretary John Healey MP said the announcement "signals a welcome and long overdue upgrade to Britain’s defences after a decade of decline".

-He said: "Since 2010 the size of the Armed Forces has been cut by a quarter, defence spending was cut by over £8 billion and the defence budget has a £13 billion black hole.
+He said: "Since 2010 the size of the Armed Forces has been cut by a quarter, defence spending was cut by over £8bn and the defence budget has a £13bn black hole.